codsen/codsen/packages/json-variables/README.md

 }
 ```

 Does this look like clean data arrangement?
-Hell no. This is a convoluted and nasty data arrangement.
-The keys `var1` and `var2` are not of the same status as `a` and `b`, therefore can't be mashed together at the same level.
+Hell no. It's a convoluted and nasty data arrangement.
+The keys `var1` and `var2` are not of the same status as an `a` and `b`, therefore can't be mashed together at the same level.

-What if we placed all key's `a` variables within a separate key, `a_data` — it starts with the same letter so it will end up being nearby the `a` after sorting.
+What if we placed all key's `a` variables within a separate key, `a_data` — it starts with the same letter, so it will end up being nearby the `a` after sorting.
 Observe:

 ```js
 {